Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-General clinical study of the material from the vagina
+General clinical examination of vaginal material

-Species composition of the normal microflora of the vagina
+Species composition of normal vaginal microflora

 Microorganisms |

-Content, detection frequency |
+Content, frequency of detection |

 Total number of microorganisms |

-10 5 -10 7 / ml |
+10 5 -10 7 /ml |

 Facultative lactobacilli |